-6.5.5.4.4 Establish the allowable mass emission rate (AMRsys) in mg/hr for the system milligrams of total chromium per hour (mg/hr) using equation 5-8 6-8, including each type of affected source as appropriate:
+6.5.5.4.4 Establish the allowable mass emission rate (AMR{sys}) in milligrams of total chromium per hour (mg/hr) using equation 6-8, including each type of affected source as appropriate:

-$$AMR{sys} = AMR{hc1} + AMR{hc2} + AMR{dc} + AMR{ca}$$ (6-8)
+$$AMR{svs} = AMR{hc1} + AMR{hc2} + AMR{dc} + AMR{ca}$$ (6-8)

-The allowable mass emission rate calculated from equation (6-8) of this regulation should be equal to or more than the outlet three-run average mass emission rate determined from Method 306 or 306A testing in order for the source to be in compliance with the standards.
+The allowable mass emission rate calculated from equation 6-8 of this regulation should be equal to or more than the outlet three-run average mass emission rate determined from Method 306 or 306A testing in order for the source to be in compliance with the standards.

 - 6.5.5.5 Each owner or operator that uses the special compliance provisions in 6.5.5 of this regulation to demonstrate compliance with the emission limitations in 6.3 of this regulation shall submit the measurements and calculations to support these compliance methods with the notification of compliance status required in 6.8.5 of this regulation. - 6.5.5.6 Each owner or operator that uses the special compliance provisions in 6.5 of this regulation to demonstrate compliance with the emission limitations in 6.3 of this regulation shall repeat these procedures if a tank is added or removed from the control system regardless of whether that tank is a nonaffected source.
-If the new nonaffected tank replaces an existing nonaffected tank of the same size and is connected to the control system through the same size inlet duct then this procedure does not have to be repeated. - 6.5.6 Compliance provisions for the mass rate emission rate standard for enclosed hard chromium electroplating tanks. - 6.5.6.1 Procedures for calculating the maximum allowable mass emission rate for owners or operators who choose to meet the mass emission rate standard in 6.3.3.2.4 6.3.3.2.1.5 of this regulation prior to September 19, 2014.
+If the new nonaffected tank replaces an existing nonaffected tank of the same size and is connected to the control system through the same size inlet duct then this procedure does not have to be repeated.